sassoftware/restaf-graphql-demo/graphql-server/README.md

 \_appEnv\_ = { \_selections\_ = {{name="merlot"}, {name="twobit}}};

 You can use the utility function jsonToDict in the lib directory to convert json to casl dictionary and prepend it to the casl source.

 ## Main Entry

 The main entry point for the application is app.js in the root directory.
-It starts th restaf-graphql-server and passes the schema and resolvers to the server.
+It starts the restaf-graphql-server and passes the schema and resolvers to the server.